sud0n1m/iamnotaprogrammer.com/_posts/2013-08-26-jekyll-static-sites-2013.md

 >  - raw
 >  - public

-Where raw is the normal jekyll files, and public is symlinked to `_site` (the default location jekyll generates its output).
+Where raw is the normal Jekyll files, and public is symlinked to `_site` (the default location Jekyll generates its output).
 This makes it possible to do things like have your local site at `iamnotaprogrammer.dev` rather than localhost:4000.
-You also don't need to be running jekyll to see it, just to generate changes.
+You also don't need to be running Jekyll to see it, just to generate changes.

 ## Livereload to refresh the browser on changes

-Especially for doing styling changes, it's handy to use a [Livereload](http://livereload.com/) to auto-refresh when the site has been regenerated.
+Especially for doing styling changes, it'J handy to use a [Livereload](http://livereload.com/) to auto-refresh when the site has been regenerated.

 ## Deploy on Amazon S3, Cloudfront, Route53